MarcusSorealheis/fusion-alexa/README.md

 The JSON `response` field in `configuration.json` can be in plain text or [SSML](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference).

-The response text or SSML can contain tokens to replace from the values of any slots that were passed in the request intent by wrapping the slot key in $ signs ie: `$movie_genre$` or `$movie_year$`  (except for static responses)
+The response text or SSML can contain tokens to replace from the values of any slots that were passed in the request  ie: `$slot_movie_genre$` or `$slot_movie_year$`

+The response text or SSML can contain tokens to replace from the values of any i18N resource strings ie: `$resourcestring_whatisfusion$`

 For Solr Querys the response text or SSML can contain tokens to replace from the results of the searches.
 These are declared in the format `$resultfield_xxx$` , where `xxx` is the name of the field in the search result.